What is a Last Will and Testament?

 A Last Will and Testament (often just called a “Will”) is a document used to distribute a person’s assets (bank accounts, investments, car, real estate, etc.) to the beneficiaries of their choice (and can specifically disinherit certain people).
 Relying on a Will necessitates utilizing the probate courts to process the Will, pay creditors, and distribute assets to heirs.

-We often recommend steps to avoid having to rely on the Will (and thus avoid the added expense and delay involved with the probate process).
+We often recommend steps to avoid relying on the Will (and thus avoid the added expense and delay involved with the probate process).

 Requirements for a Last Will and Testament to be Valid in Florida